rayouaz/crypto-safe-self-custody/README.md

-# Contract-based solution for secure self-custody of blockchain assets
+# Secure self-custody of blockchain assets

 I present the solution below.